What is B2B Marketing Compared to B2C?

-B2B services are all around us ― think about manufacturers who sell RFID technology to warehouses, or freight carriers who sell their transportation services to businesses to transport goods.
+B2B marketing services are all around us ― think about manufacturers who sell RFID technology to warehouses or freight carriers who sell their transportation services to businesses to transport goods.
 Even farmers who sell produce to restaurants are B2B.

-So, right off the bat, one obvious difference between the two categories of marketing is scale.
+So, right off the bat, one obvious difference between B2B vs. B2C marketing is scale.
 When you’re a B2C marketer, you represent your businesses’ endeavors to sell to individuals.
 You want to reach them one at a time, to sell one or a handful of items.

 B2B marketers, on the other hand, may sell heaps of their goods or services at a time.
 They sell – and therefore market – in bulk.